 - find out more about ways to contribute to Cochrane

-Any existing contacts in our contact database (Archie) who have not activated their Cochrane Account, can do so by clicking on the ‘Reset password’ link on any Cochrane Account login page.
+Any existing contacts who have not yet activated their Cochrane Account, can do so by clicking on the ‘Reset password’ link on any Cochrane Account login page.

 The Archie Knowledge Base provides guidance on dealing with deceased contacts, contacts with no valid email address, merging duplicate contacts and contacts who request that their personal information be deleted from our systems.

 You should not need to collect data on individuals outside of our core systems.
 If you do this, you should inform the individual about how you will store and process their data and seek their consent for doing so.
-You must have a lawful basis for storing personal data - details can be found here.
+You must have a lawful basis for storing personal data - such as outlined here.

-Cochrane provides central systems to store personal data (such as Archie) and you should use these systems.
+Cochrane provides central systems to store personal data (such as Archie and Editorial Manager) and you should use these systems.
 Our central storage is regularly backed up and is secure (accessible only to those with permissions).
 Personal data (for example, names and email addresses) should not be stored locally in Group files or on spreadsheets.

 To comply with GDPR legislation, you need to: